-This page provides information on how the data captured by Bugsnag and its usage relates to the guidance from Apple.
+The following sections describe how the data is captured by BugSnag and how its usage relates to Apple’s policies.

-The use of Bugsnag does not meet the criteria for optional disclosure.
-The data collected by Bugsnag is not wholly provided by the user in the app interface, and the frequency of reporting cannot be guaranteed to be below a set threshold.
+The use of BugSnag does not meet the criteria for optional disclosure.
+The data collected by BugSnag is not wholly provided by the user in the app interface, and the frequency of reporting cannot be guaranteed to be below a set threshold.

-Therefore, you will need to consider the types of data that you are sending to Bugsnag from your application when completing your app’s privacy details.
+Therefore, you will need to consider the types of data that you are sending to BugSnag from your application when completing your app’s privacy details.

-The automatically captured data page provides information on what data Bugsnag captures by default, and guidance on preventing capture of each type of data.
-Bugsnag can be configured to override any automatically captured data, and also send custom additional metadata.
-You should consider additional data you’ve configured Bugsnag to send for your App Store privacy details.
+The automatically captured data page provides information on what data BugSnag captures by default, and guidance on preventing capture of each type of data.
+BugSnag can be configured to override any automatically captured data, and also send custom additional metadata.
+You should consider additional data you’ve configured BugSnag to send for your App Store privacy details.

-The following table describes how Apple’s definition of data types relate to Bugsnag’s automatically captured data, to aid providing privacy information for an app.
+The following table describes how Apple’s definition of data types relate to BugSnag’s automatically captured data, to aid providing privacy information for an app.

-Data | Automatically captured by Bugsnag |
+Data | Automatically captured by BugSnag |

 ---|---|